Zatanna: Identity Crisis and the aftermath

 In the 2009 Gotham City Sirens series, Zatanna is visited and restrained by Poison Ivy, who interacts via a tree and asks her if her encounter with Catwoman changed Selina in any way.
 She later a leave of absence from the JLA, only to reappear during a battle with Despero.
 Once he is defeated, Zatanna informs the League of the apocalyptic events of the Blackest Night taking place across the globe.
 After taking the team to the Hall of Justice to find Firestorm, she is forced to fight the undead form of her father, continually pitting the black magic he wields against her own. it is implied while she was successful in banishing the Black Lantern, she was left psychologically scarred from having to kill her father again.
 In the aftermath, Kimiyo mentions that Zatanna is one of the members who has left the team.

 In her self-titled solo series in 2010, no longer an active member of the JLA, Zatanna is asked by officer Dale Colton to help solve a murder case at a restaurant frequented by mobsters.
 Zatanna informs Dale that the murderer was the sorcerer Brother Night, who rules the supernatural crime scene in San Francisco.
 After Zatanna shows up at Night's demonic nightclub and threatens him, he responds by summoning a demon, but Zatanna defeats and imprisons the demon to aid her later.
 A crooked casino owner who had made a deal for eternal youth with the demon of avarice by selling the souls of his brides to the demon attempts to use a love potion to win Zatanna's soul.
 When her cousin Zachary Zatara breaks the spell, the casino owner begs Zatanna to turn him into a soulless lump of gold in order to escape torment in Hell.
 Aside from Brother Night, Zatanna faces other threats, such as Oscar Hample, a man who tried to murder her when she was a child and was turned into a puppet by her father.
 The Zatanna series ended with issue #16 (October 2011).

 The Black Canary and Zatanna graphic novel Bloodspell written by Paul Dini and drawn by Joe Quinones was to be released in 2012, but was delayed until May 2014.
 The story centered around a 16-year-old Black Canary's first meeting with Zatanna.

 The New 52 onward

 Revised background

-Within the new continuity following Flashpoint and the New 52, details of Zatanna's past were altered; her birth years was established to be around 1987, making her younger than her previous depictions.
+Within the new continuity following Flashpoint and The New 52, details of Zatanna's past were altered; her birth years was established to be around 1987, making her younger than her previous depictions.
 The appearance of her mother also differed and aspects of her past were seemingly changed.
 Among those changes included a new love interest, Nick Necro, whom she started dating years before she would meet her future teammate, John Constantine.
-The trio were in a polyamorous relationship until Necro's obsession with the Book of Magic droved a wedge between their relationship, causing Constantine and Zatanna to become exclusive to one another for a time.
+The trio were in a polyamorous relationship until Necro's obsession with the Book of Magic drove a wedge between their relationship, causing Constantine and Zatanna to become exclusive to one another for a time.